Boon-Jun/CS3245-HW4/README.txt

 Since all types of queries are now considered as FreeText, we can execute all of them in the same manner.
 The High level algorithm is as follows

-1. First we find all documents with that contains partial phrases up to a size of 4 (We limit the size of phrases here due to the possiblity of long queries which can greatly increase query time) 1.1 With the list of documents that have partial phrases up to a size of 4, we will then rank only these documents via the lnc.ltc ranking scheme
+1. First we find all documents with that contains partial phrases up to a size of 3 (We limit the size of phrases here due to the possiblity of long queries which can greatly increase query time) 1.1 With the list of documents that have partial phrases up to a size of 3, we will then rank only these documents via the lnc.ltc ranking scheme

 	 1.2 Any documents returned will be appended to a relevant documents list by the lnc.ltc ranking scheme

-2. Next we find all documents with that contains partial phrases up to a size of 3 2.1 With the list of documents that have partial phrases up to a size of 3, we will then rank only these documents via the lnc.ltc ranking scheme 2.2 Any documents returned will be appended to a relevant documents list by the lnc.ltc ranking scheme.
+2. Next we find all documents with that contains partial phrases up to a size of 2 2.1 With the list of documents that have partial phrases up to a size of 2, we will then rank only these documents via the lnc.ltc ranking scheme 2.2 Any documents returned will be appended to a relevant documents list by the lnc.ltc ranking scheme.
 Since the documents are appended to the list, the order of documents already within the list will not be affected

-3. Repeat the whole process for partial phrases of the size of 2 and 1
+3. Repeat the whole process for single tokens

 Another thing to take note is that during the execution of FreeText Queries, all stopwords will be removed from the query due to the long query time when trying to